My Dog Ate a Cockroach Will He Get Sick?

 Many dogs, even though they’ve been domesticated for thousands of years, have a strong prey drive.
-And even if that drive is horribly strong, they may see even a cockroach as fair game for hunting!
+This high prey drive may even include seeing a cockroach as fair game for hunting!
 The dog may kill the roach, or some dogs may eat it.
 Can cockroaches make a dog sick?

 Cockroaches & Dogs Dining on Roaches

 The most common types of roaches found in the U.S. include the German cockroach, the American cockroach, Oriental cockroaches, and brown-banded cockroaches.
-These pests are found in many parts of the country and are able to survive all types of areas and climates.
+These pests are found in many parts of the country and can survive in all types of areas and climates.
 Plus, they eat almost anything and everything.
 These bugs are real survivors, until, that is, they meet up with a dog who snacks on them!

-On their own, cockroaches are not poisonous, and they don’t contain poisonous substances.
+On their own, cockroaches are not poisonous (are not toxic), and they don’t contain poisonous (toxic) substances.
 So, they aren’t normally toxic to dogs.
 However, some dogs may be allergic to these bugs and may suffer a reaction from eating one or more of these pests.

 What About Roach Poison?